 for hot regions:

-USDA zones 5-10.
+berry, USDA zones 4-9.

-the fruit.
-A caterpillar host plant for the Blackberry Looper moth.
+Blackberries are caterpillar host plants for the Blackberry Looper moth.
 Rabbits also like to

-eat the stems and bark, so this plant may need a rabbit-proof enclosure.
+eat the canes and bark, so this plant may need a rabbit-proof enclosure.

 Toxic / Danger: